apluslms/a-plus-rst-tools/README.md

 will be shown in your tabs.
 The content of each `tab-content` can be any anything.

 ### 19. Interactive code
 The `thebe-button` directive and `thebe` class can be used to make python code-blocks interactive, allowing students to edit and run code.
-This extension must be activated separately in the project by adding the following settings to the **conf.py** file located in the root of your course directory.
+This extension must be activated separately in the project by adding `"thebe"` to the `extensions` list variable in the **conf.py** file located in the root of your course directory.

 ```python
 extensions = ["aplus_setup", "thebe"]
 ```

-Additionally, **conf.py** should contain the following configuration to use a production binderhub server, and possibly to set a custom repostiory for the environment interactive code runs in
+Additionally, **conf.py** should contain the following configuration to use a production binderhub server, and possibly to set a custom repository for the environment interactive code runs in.
 ```python

    # Thebe configuration